 9 ways to celebrate Eid Al Adha in a more eco-friendly way

 1. Ditch the plastic bags.
 Whenever you go grocery shopping or Eid shopping, remember to get a cloth bag with you or re-use one of your old plastic bags.
 Less plastic consumption means less dumping in the environment.
 Some countries have already banned shopping with plastic bags, so why don’t you start yourself.

 2. Replace disposable plastic plates and cups with reusable paper products during events.
 Paper is easier to recycle and less harmful to the environment when dumped.

 3. Serve drinks in smaller glasses for less waste.

 4. Share the food leftovers with the less fortunate.

-5. Educate your family members and guests about avoiding leftovers and wasting food.
+5. Educate your family and guests about avoiding leftovers and wasting food.

 6. Use less water in ablution (wudu’) and the shower.
-It was reported that the Prophet Muhammad (PBUH) used a container filled with around 628 ml of water which is equivalent to a medium-sized mineral water bottle.
+It was reported that the Prophet Muhammad (PBUH) used a container filled with around 628 ml of water, equivalent to a medium-sized mineral water bottle.

 7. Use a reusable water bottle for refilling.